MarcTolkmitt/NPOIwrap/README.md

 In the program you take an instance of the 'NPOIexcel'-class and everything is wrapped.
 You should add data from the program side into the lists and then write the file.

--> there you have your Excel's file data to your convenience, you can now get the data with "double[][] doubles = myData.DataListDoubleAsArrayRagged();".
-I added functions to
-get and to give data to the wrapper ( DataList...As...(), Array...ToDataList...() ).
-In the program you take an instance of the 'NPOIexcel'-class and everything is wrapped.
-You should add data from the program side into the lists and then write the file.

 Demoprogram for the DLL is: WPFwithNPOI.
 It shows how easy you can read and write Excel-xlsx-files.
 Every menuitem uses its local version of the NPOIexcel-class and thus works as complete example about how-to-use the NPOIwrap on your own.